 Less crowded because of its remote location the route offers trekkers a unique wilderness experience where it is possible to see large wildlife like antelope, elephant and buffalo.
+As there is typically less moisture on this side of the mountain you are less likely to encounter rain and have more unclouded views of the peak.
 While it is flatter, it does not give the climb high sleep low option and therefore recommended to select more days for acclimatization.

 Upon arrival to Kilimanjaro International Airport, you will be met and transferred for overnight accommodation at Kilimanjaro Wonders Hotel 4 stars B&B. Your head guide will meet you for your briefing, gear check and arrange for you to hire any equipment you may need.